brightluau/bright/docs/developer-guide/index.md

 </div>

 ## Bright Development

 If you're one of the few people that actually wants to use Bright's API or even contribute to the CLI, then first off, wow, and second, you're also in the right place.
+Head over to the [Bright](./bright/index.md) part of the developer guide to find out more.